DataRecce/recce-documentation/docs/docs/features/recce-summary.md

 The output of the `summary` command will be markdown format.
 The markdown output will contain the following sections:

 - Lineage Graph - A graph that shows the lineage of the models that are impacted by the modified models.
-- Impacted Checks - A table that shows the impacted checks.
+- Checks Summary - A summary of the checks that are detected mismatch between `base` and `current` environments.

 ### Example Output